 Ofada Yo (N2,550)

-Ofada Rice, Meat (Assorted), Beef (Eran), Ponmo, Egg (Optional), Plantain, Yo-yo fish and prawns.
+Ofada Rice, Meat (Assorted), Beef (Eran), Ponmo, Egg (Optional), Plantain, Yo-yo fish, and prawns.

-After the ambiance, the palm wine was to me the highlight of the day.
+After the ambiance, the palm wine was to me, the highlight of the day.
 It tasted really good and fresh.
 The bamboo cups and wooden dispenser probably played key roles in ensuring this superb delivery.

 The availability of board games for customers actually fascinated me as I saw people playing Ludo and Ayo .
-The utensils (which included local calabashes, table brooms and wooden spatulas) also made me want to stay longer for no other reason than just stare at them.
+The utensils (which included local calabashes, table brooms, and wooden spatulas) also made me want to stay longer for no other reason than just stare at them.
 They all brought back loads of lost childhood memories.
-I was glad Ofada boy offers outdoor services and home deliveries and also have the option of cash or POS payment.
+I was glad Ofada boy offers outdoor services and home deliveries and also has the option of cash or POS payment.